fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

-> Do you think companies ask too much from frontend developers?

 > What do you think about companies that use wysiwyg tool in there work?
 I recently applied for a job in medium size company and they use webflow for there work.
 Should I consider it as a red flag?

-> Fredrik I am losing interest for web dev but still love JS.
-Do you have any suggestions?

-> Can tell us what is the hardest feature you work on and how you hack it together?

-> How long is a programmer's workday in Sweden?

-> An employee asked me for a raise but I didn't give it to him so he resigned.
-How can I get him back?

 > What is your strangest interview experience that made you say, "No, thanks.
 I'll keep looking?"